Table of Contents

 - You can’t see more than 100 feet ahead.

-- Very heavy rain that your wipers cannot keep your windshield clear, even at maximum speed.
+- Very heavy rain that your wipers cannot clear from your windshield, even at maximum speed.

 - Water consistently covers the roadway with depths approaching the tire bottom.